 In order to really cement a new and prosperous association with a customer, you need to show that you completely understand their needs.

 Be on the look out for any indicators that reveal what your customers want and be sure to respond to them as soon as you can.
 Avoid using in house talk or industry jargon - you are speaking with a person, so you need to be one yourself.
 Getting too technical can alienate your clients.
 They don't need to know how it works; they just need to know that it does.
 There's a well known saying that describes this.
 It goes like something this: If you sell drills, don't try to sell drills.
 Your customer doesn't want a drill, he wants a hole.

 Be sure: Ask your customer, "Do you think I completely understand your needs or is there anything else I can do for you?"

 Image conscious?
-Be certain you are well represented
+You should be.
+Every customer touchpoint impacts perceptions of service, so be certain you are well represented

 If you need to use contractors, freelance agents or staff from a temping agency to run your business, bear in mind that your clients will view them as representative of your company.